peroks/model/README.md

 You can also extend models like any other class.
 The properties are inherited from the parent classes.

+    <?php

+    use Peroks\Model\Model;
+    use Peroks\Model\PropertyType;

     /**
      * The GeoPoint model with altitue.
+The altitude is optional.
      *
      * @property float $altitude The geo point altitude.
      */
-    class GeoPointAlt extends GeoPoint {
+    class GeoPointWithAltitude extends GeoPoint {

         /**
          * @var array An array of model properties.